integration-os/connections/README.md

 **1. Connections that act as a source of events**

 These connections have the ability to subscribe to incoming events through webhooks.
-All received events are securely verified and organized into the [Event Stream](https://docs.buildable.dev/getting-started/core-concepts#stream) in your Buildable account.
+All received events are securely verified and organized into the [Event Stream](https://docs.buildable.dev/getting-started/core-concepts#stream) in your Event account.
 They work natively to trigger [Buildable Workflows](https://docs.buildable.dev/workflows/building-workflows), which means you can build, test, deploy any logic from incoming Source events.
 There are three types of source connections:

 1. Cloud apps, such as Stripe, Twilio and SendGrid
 2. Databases, such as MongoDB, PostgreSQL and MySQL